Things change. People change. Habits change. Even hair removal has changed.

 - Apply an even, thick layer of cream over the affected area.
 Use your fingers or a spatula – if one comes with the product – to apply it, but don’t rub it into your skin.
 Evenly applying the cream ensures that you don’t remove more hair than you intended.

 - Leave the cream on your hair for the recommended time in the instructions.
-This can range from three minutes to 10 minutes and varies from product to product and person to person.
+This can range from 3-10 minutes and varies from product to product and person to person.
 Leaving it on too long can harm your skin, so don’t “guess” how much time has passed; use a timer, instead.

 - You’ll likely notice an unpleasant smell when using the cream.
 Not to worry – that’s simply the cream’s chemicals interacting with the hair.
 It goes away when you rinse it.